captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 You take care of so much.
 ---
-I think you will be a great mother.
+I think you will make a great mother.
 ---
 ## ANNA:
 Well, that makes me want to cry.